Data Types

 Dynamic Helpers

-Gooey comes with a few helper functions which aid in building components.
+Gooey comes with a few helper functions and types which aid in building components.

 These are all helpers that handle accessing both static data (like a plain old JavaScript string) and data that is wrapped as a field